Universal Credit

 If you are an EEA or Swiss citizen living in Northern Ireland before 31 December 2020 you can only access social security benefits if you have been granted settled status or pre-settled status.
 Find out more information at EU Settlement Scheme.

-What benefits are being replaced by Universal Credit?
+What benefits have been replaced by Universal Credit?

-People can now make a claim to Universal Credit instead of having to submit multiple claims for the six benefits that it replaced.
+People can now claim Universal Credit instead of having to submit multiple claims for the six benefits that it replaced.

 If you receive any of the six benefits that Universal Credit replaced but your circumstances change, you may need to move to Universal Credit from the date of the change of circumstances.